Graham Thornicroft: Awards

 Graham has received more than 170 research funding awards, to a total value of over £130 million.
 In 2009, Graham and his colleagues at the Health Services and Population Research Department at the IoPPN at KCL received the Queen’s Award Prize for Further and Higher Education for work of outstanding excellence.
-With Professor Claire Henderson he has co-led the evaluation of the Time to Change anti-stigma programme and in 2020 this was recognised as one of the Top 20 Public Health Achievements of the 21st century by Royal Society of Public Health.
-In 2022 Graham received the Rema Lapouse Award from the Mental Health, Epidemiology, and Statistics Sections of the American Public Health Association.
+With Professor Claire Henderson he has co-led the evaluation of the Time to Change anti-stigma programme in England, and in 2020 this was recognised by Royal Society of Public Health as one of the Top 20 Public Health Achievements of the 21st century.
+In 2022 Graham received the Rema Lapouse Award from the Mental Health, Epidemiology, and Statistics Sections of the American Public Health Association in recognition of 'significant contributions to the scientific understanding of the epidemiology, and control of mental disorders.'

 Books

-To date, Graham has co-authored the following 30 books:
+Graham has written or co-authored 31 books: